 Students arriving after mid-day on the first day of the course may not be accepted.
 If there are exceptional circumstances that mean you will be arriving late on your first day please contact the Summer School Coordinator as soon as possible.

 10. How is the summer school assessed?
 How many credits will I receive?

 Most of our Summer School courses are credit bearing.
 Please check the course description online.
-Credits range from 10 to 15 UK credits.
+On campus course credits range from 10 to 15 UK credits.
+Online courses each carry 5 UK credits.
 10 UK credits are equivalent to 5 ECTS.
 Upon successful completion of your course you will receive a ‘Certificate of Completion’ to say that you have attended and achieved a level of attainment expected by your tutor, and, in September, after the Board of Examiners have met, you will be emailed a transcript confirming that you’ve passed your course and the number of credits you have achieved.

 Each summer school course is assessed differently and may include doing an individual or group presentation, producing and displaying work such as photos, models, clothing and photo books, or writing a report.
 Students must attend all classes and pass the assessment to be awarded credits.

 Yes, all of your classes are compulsory and you will be expected to arrive at your class on time.
 All students must conduct themselves in an appropriate manner – students who are disruptive may be given a warning and asked to leave the classes.
 Please ensure your mobile phone is switched off unless you are using it for your class.

 Most teaching materials are included in your tuition fee.
 If you do need to bring anything with you for your course we will let you know in advance.